 Many inexperienced designers will add high-resolution images without resizing and compressing them, and this will make your site incredibly slow (we’ve seen sites that take over a minute to load).
 So make sure that you’re not getting just a beautiful site, but a site that people will actually be able to access.

-8. Will my site be mobile compatible?
+8. Will my site be mobile-compatible?

-More people will be looking at your site on a mobile device than a laptop or desktop.
+More people will be looking at your site on a mobile device than on a laptop or desktop.
 So you need to ensure that your site looks good on a tablet, phone, and computer.
 Most web designers do this, but it’s a good idea to confirm.
 One trick to see how your site looks on different devices is to resize your browser while viewing your site – the site’s width is the key dimension here.

 9. What security tools and protections do you put in place?

 Even the largest companies with dedicated security teams get hacked so your web designer can’t guarantee that your site will never get hacked.
 However, they should have measures in place to minimize risks and problems.
-Some basic precautions are to use strong passwords, perform regular security scans & maintenance, review logs for potential threats, and ensuring that all technology components are updated and locked down.
+Some basic precautions are to use strong passwords, perform regular security scans & maintenance, review logs for potential threats, and ensure that all technology components are updated and locked down.

 A website can be a big and important investment for your business or brand, so it’s critical that you understand what you’re getting.
 We’d love the opportunity to work with you, but we also want you to be successful regardless of who you work with.
 That’s why we’ve provided these questions – asking them will result in a better result for your project.